oschildt/SimpleCalendar/README.md

 - pure JavaScript, no libraries and frameworks required
 - very simple, lightweight and robust
 - very performant
-- easiliy and highly customizable
+- easily and highly customizable

 ## Demo

 http://php-smart-factory.org/calendar/

-Also, the local files index.html and mobile.html can bу used for testing.
+Also, the local files *index.html* and *mobile.html* can bу used for testing.

 ## How to use